-Although the rail and station is no longer present, the gates are still there.
+Although the rail and station is no longer present, the gates are still there (however they are a recreation of the original).
 A reminder of Wallsend and Plattsburg’s past.

 Soon after the mine opened, work began on a railway line, which would join with the existing line at Waratah to transport coal to the harbour.
-This railway ran along Cowper Street and divided the area into two distinct locations.
+This railway ran along what was then known as Kemp Street and divided the area into two distinct locations.
 The south side, where you currently stand, became Wallsend and the north side developed into the town of Plattsburg.
 Nelson Street provided the link between the two with a level crossing.
 Over time, Wallsend became known as the more affluent side of town, while Plattsburg maintained its working-class roots.
 However, the two councils amalgamated in 1915.

 Although the railway and station are no longer present, the gates are still standing, a reminder of Wallsend and Plattsburg’s past.

 Wallsend was not all miner’s cottages.
-This heritage listed Victorian mansion was built in 1887 for William Walker Johnson and his family.
+This Nation Trust Victorian mansion was built in 1887 for William Walker Johnson and his family.
 Johnson was a businessman occupying himself with several interesting ventures in his time.

 The cement rendered house contains several large bedrooms, a formal dining room, ornate ceilings, and an internal staircase.
 If you scroll through historic images of the building, you will see that the exterior is still much the same as it was in William Johnson’s day.